Irreducible symplectic varieties from moduli spaces of sheaves on K3 and Abelian surfaces: Deformations of moduli spaces

 \subsubsection{Deformation to elliptic surfaces.}

 Elliptic surfaces having a section and whose Picard number is 2 prove to be particularly useful, as in this case we have a privileged class of polarizations, called $v-$suitable.
 Let $Y$ be an elliptic K3 or Abelian surface such that $NS(Y)=\mathbb{Z}\cdot f\oplus\mathbb{Z}\cdot\sigma$, where $f$ is the class of a fiber and $\sigma$ is the class of a section.
-Let $v$ be a Mukai vector on $Y$, and recall the following definition (see \cite{OG1}):
+Let $v$ be a Mukai vector on $Y$ of the form $v=(r,\xi,a)$ with $r>0$, and recall the following definition (see \cite{OG1}):

 \begin{defn} {\rm A polarization $H$ on $Y$ is called $v-$\textit{suitable} if $H$ is in the unique $v-$chamber whose closure contains $f$.} \end{defn}

 We have an easy numerical criterion to guarantee that a polarization on $Y$ is $v-$suitable (see Lemma I.0.3 of \cite{OG1} for K3 surfaces, and point (2) of Lemma 2.24 of \cite{PR} for Abelian surfaces):